 Usually, epididymal cysts are typical and as stated earlier a doctor can clearly tell if you have one.
 Confirmation of the cyst can also be obtained through an ultrasound

 Treatment for epididymal cyst

 • If the cyst is not causing any problem, then you only need to keep a check on it if it is growing in size or causing you pain and let the doctor know at the right time.

 • In case it is found in any child, then usually it does not need any treatment and disappears by itself.

-Usually, these cysts do not cause any problem.
-But rarely they might twist and can become painful and then requires surgery to remove it.
+Usually, these cysts do not cause any problems.
+But rarely they might twist and can become painful and then requires surgery to remove them.
 Epididymal cyst rarely causes complications.

-There are some rare conditions which can cause epididymal cyst:
+There are some rare conditions that can cause epididymal cysts: